mikaelsnavy/katyandmikael-hugo/content/lodging/index.md

                         <h2 class="tit3 t-center m-b-35 m-t-2">
                             Overview
                         </h2>
-                        <p class="txt9">We have not reserved a hotel block, so guests are responsible for arranging their own lodging.
-Please reach out if you would like any help choosing lodging!
-We want you to be as comfortable as possible.
-The summer is tourist season on the South Oregon Coast, so lodging does tend to book up a month or two in advance.
-We recommend a hotel or rental.
-Camping or RVing on property may also be an option.
-Please reach out to us for more details if you're interested.</p>
-                        <br />
                         <p class="txt9">Our venue, located at Crook Point Oregon, is about a 20 minute drive from both Gold Beach and Brookings.
 Lodging in either of those towns will work perfect.
-Gold Beach is north of Crook Point and thus closer to Portland and Eugene and more convient for guests coming from northern Oregon.
+Gold Beach is north of Crook Point and thus closer to Portland and Eugene and more convenient for guests coming from northern Oregon.
 Brookings is a larger town south of Crook Point and generally has more amenities.</p>
+                        <br />
+                        <p class="txt9">To give our guests more choice and flexibility, we have not reserved a hotel block.
+There are many options in the area and we have listed some below.
+Please reach out if you would like any help choosing or arranging your lodging!
+We want you to be as comfortable as possible.
+The summer is tourist season on the South Oregon Coast, so lodging does tend to book up about a month in advance.</p>
                         <br />
                         <br />
                         <h2 class="tit3 t-center m-b-35 m-t-2">